venkat/venkat.github.io/_posts/2014-06-30-concurrent-crawling.markdown

 ## The Problem

-Given a source link, follow through and fetch the links you encounter in every page content.
+Given a source link, follow through and fetch the links you encounter in every page's content.
 Limit total page fetches to a specified number.
 Link uniqueness doesn't matter.

 ## Solution Design